zertrin/clikraken/README.md

 from [Kraken's API](https://www.kraken.com/help/api) and displays it in formatted tables.

 Moreover you can place or cancel simple orders
-(only simple buy/sell market/limit orders are currently implemented).
+(only simple or leveraged buy/sell market/limit orders are currently implemented).

 It is mainly oriented as an alternative to manually entering orders on Kraken's webpages, to save some time and eliminate mouse clicks.
 It is not optimized for automated use.